Multi-Agent Orchestration

 grackle spawn my-env "Fix the flaky test in auth.spec.ts"

-No projects, no tasks, no orchestration.
+No workspaces, no tasks, no orchestration.
 Just a session.

 Level 2: Structured tasks

-Create a project and break work into tasks.
+Create a workspace and break work into tasks.
 Each task gets its own git branch, and you review the work before marking it complete.

-grackle task create "Design new endpoint schema" --project api-redesign
+grackle task create "Design new endpoint schema" --workspace api-redesign

-grackle task create "Implement REST handlers" --project api-redesign --depends-on <schema-task-id>
+grackle task create "Implement REST handlers" --workspace api-redesign --depends-on <schema-task-id>

-grackle task create "Write integration tests" --project api-redesign --depends-on <handlers-task-id>
+grackle task create "Write integration tests" --workspace api-redesign --depends-on <handlers-task-id>

 grackle task start <schema-task-id>